 - Workplace Equality and Respect standards

 - Increase awareness of what constitutes all forms of violence against women

 - Increase awareness and understanding of the extent and impacts of gender inequity

 - Improve skills and confidence to challenge discriminatory attitudes, practices and behaviours

 - Build participants’ capacity to recognise behaviours which do not support gender equality, and how to take action when this occurs.

-For more information or to enquire about opportunities for workplace training, please email Nabreesa on email@example.com or call (03) 9689 9588.
+For more information or to enquire about opportunities for workplace training, please contact us on firstname.lastname@example.org or (03) 9689 9588.

 Please fill out the expression of interest form below if you’d like us to contact you about this training.